Write an article highlighting the best locations to view fall colors in Arizona.

 #1 0-4-4-0: An articulated mallet built by Orenstein & Koppel of Germany in 1902.

 #2 0-4-0: Built in 1936 by Henschel & Son of Germany.

 #3 0-4-0T: A tank locomotive built in 1927 by H.K.
 Porter, Inc.

+#4 0-4-4-0T: An articulated mallet tank locomotive built by W. G. Bagnall of England in 1947, it is currently under restoration.
 A similar model, a 2-6-6-2T, #110, currently operates on the Black Hills Central Railroad.

 GE Diesel Switcher: A very small GE-built diesel-electric locomotive is currently used on the property for maintenance and other general purposes.

 To haul passenger the railroad employs a small fleet of open-air and open-covered retrofitted freight cars for passenger service.

 If you are interested in riding the train be sure and get there between May and October as the railroad is typically closed throughout the rest of the year.

 While they do not run holiday and other specials you can catch a train on a daily basis during the operating season.